microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/docs/Get-MgChatMember.md

 # Get-MgChatMember

 ## SYNOPSIS
-Retrieve a conversationMember from a chat.
+Retrieve a conversationMember from a chat or channel.

 ## SYNTAX